chapati/beam-wiki/Beam-wallet-protocol-API.md

 ```

 ## Info
-Sends from client to wallet if you want to get current wallet state.
+Sends from client to wallet to get current wallet state.
 ``` json
 {
 	"jsonrpc": "2.0",